Mongolia

 Three Taimen Fishing Camps

-Since 1995, our outfitter has offered taimen fishing trips in Mongolia.
+Our outfitter has been offering taimen fishing trips in Mongolia since 1995.

-Taimen are the largest fish in the salmon family on earth, reaching lengths of over 60 inches!
-Aggressive and known for their explosive strike, taimen sometimes leap out of the water on the strike.
-It's easy to pull too soon.
-Keep stripping until you feel the weight of the taimen, then strip-set the hook.
-If you miss, get that fly back out there.
-Chances are, this aggressive fish will pound your fly again!
-Although taimen primarily eat small fish, they will eat almost anything they can fit in their mouth, including small mammals and even ducklings.
+Taimen, the largest fish in the salmon family on earth, can reach lengths of over 60 inches!
+They are aggressive and known for their explosive strike; sometimes, they leap out of the water when striking.
+It's important not to pull too soon.
+Keep stripping until you feel the weight of the taimen, then set the hook with a strip.
+If you miss, cast your fly again.
+This aggressive fish may very well strike again!
+Although they primarily eat small fish, taimen will consume almost anything they can fit in their mouth, including small mammals and even ducklings.

 Lenok fishing

-Lenok look like a brown trout with the mouth of a tarpon.
-Lenok average 18-inches and are very entertaining on lighter fly rods.
-Larger lenok often dine on mice patterns and streamers.
+Lenok looks like a brown trout with the mouth of a tarpon.
+Lenok typically average 18 inches and are very entertaining to catch on lighter fly rods.
+Larger lenok often feed on mice patterns and streamers.

-During hatches, two things become apparent: one, the rivers of Mongolia are full of 12-to 18-inch grayling; and two, taimen consider grayling a delicacy.
+During hatches, two things become apparent: one, the rivers of Mongolia are full of 12- to 18-inch Amur grayling, and two, Taimen consider grayling a delicacy.
 Like the lenok, grayling provide good sport and action on dries.
-Fish for them like you would Montana trout—in early fall, they like terrestrials, and in late fall, they like mayflies.
-When the Lenok are feasting on mayflies, Taimen are often feasting on Lenok.
+You can fish for them similar to how you would fish for Montana trout—in early fall, they like terrestrials, and in late fall, they like mayflies.

 The Eg-Uur Fishery